basileaw/lazy-beanstalk/README.md

 Lazy Beanstalk automatically creates and manages IAM roles for your application.
 Custom policies can be added to the `deployment/policies` directory as JSON files.

+### HTTPS Configuration (Certificates)

+When using the `make secure` command, Lazy Beanstalk will prompt you to select a certificate if multiple are available in AWS Certificate Manager.
+You can avoid this prompt by setting:

+- `LB_CERTIFICATE_NUMBER=n` where 'n' is the certificate number from the displayed list
+- `LB_CERTIFICATE_ARN=arn:aws:acm:...` to directly specify the certificate ARN

 ### OIDC Authentication

 To use OIDC authentication (with the `shield` command), you'll need to set these environment variables or be ready to enter them when prompted: